peterwilsoncc/doitlive.peterwilson.cc/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 15.9.1 =
+= 16.4 =
-Release Date: March 4th, 2021
+Release Date: June 1st, 2021

-Welcome to Yoast SEO 15.9.1!
-This release contains an improvement for the FAQ block schema output, and makes sure the plugin is compatible with WordPress Core's auto-update feature and `robots` changes.
-Read more about those changes in [our post about Yoast SEO 15.9.1 and WordPress 5.7](https://yoa.st/release-15-9-1)!
+Meet Yoast SEO 16.4: This brand-new version of Yoast SEO comes with a rewritten language analysis, plus a newly supported language: Czech.
+People who write in this language can now fully use our tools to improve their content.
+We hope you enjoy this update!
+Read more about what’s new in Yoast SEO 16.4 in [our release post](https://yoa.st/release-16-4)!

 Enhancements:

-* Removes `mainEntityOfPage` from our FAQ Schema block output and moves it to `mainEntity` on the `WebPage` output, fixing a Google parse issue with those FAQ blocks.
-* Performance enhancements in the post indexable builder by skipping link creation on drafts.
+* Completes the readability analysis for Czech by adding the transition words, sentence beginnings and passive voice assessments.
+* Improves keyphrase recognition in Czech by filtering out function words such as `dvou`, `tvému`, `nějaký`.
+* Improves the accuracy of passive voice detection in Portuguese.
+* Adds the missing Polish transition word `jak wiemy` (props to @jarekherisz).
+* Makes all twitter meta tags self-closing, for the sake of consistency and to allow pages to pass validation in some tools.
+* Improves the UX consistency between the notification counter in the admin bar and in the sidebar.

 Bugfixes:

-* Fixes a bug where indexable creation caused compatibility problems with code that would hook in to new post creation.
+* Fixes a bug where new feature notification couldn't be dismissed.
+* Fixes a bug where the primary term for custom post types was not always properly set for posts edited in the Gutenberg editor.
+* Fixes a bug where the schema output could be incorrect on terms with the same ID as the static posts page.

 Other:

-* Adds a notification to prompt users to enable auto-updates for Yoast SEO, in case they also have auto-updates for WordPress Core enabled.
-* Ensures compatibility with WordPress Core's `robots` meta tag by hooking into the `wp_robots` filter and using our settings there.
-* Enables/disables auto-updates for the Yoast Woocommerce, News, Video and Local SEO plugins when auto-updates for Yoast SEO are enabled/disabled.
+* Adds a missing space to the feedback text in the keyphrase in introduction assessment.

-= 15.9 =
+= 16.3 =
-Release Date: February 23rd, 2021
+Release Date: May 18th, 2021

-Yoast SEO 15.9 is out!
-This release comes with performance improvements and general enhancements.
-Happy updating and thanks for using Yoast SEO!
-Read more about what’s new in Yoast SEO 15.9 in [our release post](https://yoa.st/release-15-9)!
+Out now: Yoast SEO 16.3!
+This release helps you with one of the key aspects of modern SEO: Structured data.
+Yoast SEO 16.3 comes with a lot of enhancements for the Schema.org implementation.
+Enjoy!
+Read more about what’s new in Yoast SEO 16.3 in [our release post](https://yoa.st/release-16-3)!

 Enhancements:

- * Adds a preview of the chosen image for the organization and person image, social images, Facebook front page image and Facebook default image.
- * Improves interoperability and consistency in database queries.
- * Improves the performance by preventing database queries for the homepage indexable.
+* Adds the Table of Contents accessibility feature to the `Article` Schema with a fallback to the `WebPage` Schema, when using the Yoast Table of Contents block.
+* Adds the `url` property to the `Author` Schema on a post when author archives are enabled.
+* Adds the `wordCount` and `thumbnailUrl` attributes to `Article` schema pieces.
+* Allows adding multiple FAQ blocks to a post or page.

 Bugfixes:

-* Fixes a bug where the disabled style of the switch toggles didn't look right.
+* Fixes a bug where a malformed `Organization` piece would be added to the Schema output if the company logo was an unsupported image.

-= 15.8 =
-Release Date: February 10th, 2021

-Say hi to Yoast SEO 15.8!
-This release comes with a brand-new breadcrumbs block for the block editor.
-Try it out and guide your users - and Google!
-Read more about what’s new in Yoast SEO 15.8 in [our release post](https://yoa.st/release-15-8)!

-Enhancements:

-* Adds a breadcrumbs block, allowing users to add breadcrumbs to a page or post using the block editor, or to a widget area using the Gutenberg plugin.
-* Changes the default setting to enable breadcrumbs for the theme to `true`.
-This means themes that declare theme support for this feature automatically output Yoast breadcrumbs on every page.
-Existing installs will not be impacted by this change.
-* Breadcrumbs settings can now always be edited, regardless of if the breadcrumbs are enabled for the theme.
-* Like the block, the breadcrumbs shortcode is now always rendered, regardless of if the breadcrumbs are enabled for the theme.
-* Improves the loading time of the posts overview page in the WordPress backend.
-Props to [Rahe](https://github.com/Rahe).
-* Makes sure the breadcrumbs schema is always present, except on 404 pages.

-Bugfixes:

-* Fixes a bug where the target indexable for relative links was not properly detected.
+* Fixes a bug where we would accidentally include unminified CSS files in the zip.
+This led to an unnecessary zip size increase.
-* Fixes a bug where scheme-relative links were not parsed correctly.
+* Fixes a bug where the complete options array could be re-saved in the database at each frontend request.
-* Fixes a bug where paginated WooCommerce shop pages did not have the right canonical.
+* Fixes a bug where both `noindex` and `index` values could be added to the `robots` meta tag on the WordPress login screen.
-* Fixes a bug where custom capabilities could malfunction due to a race condition.
-Props to [Jerome Charaoui](https://github.com/jcharaoui).
+* Fixes a rare bug where the name property could be missing in the breadcrumb Schema due to plugin conflicts.

+Other:

+* Adds the `yoast_display_gutenberg_compat_notification` filter to allow disabling the Gutenberg compatibility notification.
+* Adds the `wpseo_schema_person_data` filter to enable the filtering of `Person` Schema by the user's ID.
+* Adds the `Yoast\WP\SEO\admin_post_types_archive` action at the end of the archive section of the custom post types in Search Appearance.
+* Deprecates the `wpseo_admin_page_meta_post_types` action in favor of the new `Yoast\WP\SEO\admin_post_types_beforearchive` action.
+* Deprecates the `wpseo_admin_page_meta_taxonomies` action in favor of the new `Yoast\WP\SEO\admin_taxonomies_meta` action.
+* Improves the layout of the Search Appearance collapsibles.
+* Improves spacing between settings sections in the Search Appearance page.
+* Replaces all occurrences of 'SEMrush' by 'Semrush' to reflect Semrush's rebranding.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).